Dr Beatrice Alex (University of Edinburgh)

 Dr loïc Boizou (Vytautas Magnus University)

 Dr Boizou is a Swiss French NLP specialist working in Lithuania.
 He received his PhD in Natural Language Processing at Inalco (Institute of Eastern Languages and Civilisations) in Paris.
-He is interested in computational tools for under-resourced languages and collaborated with Dr Lamb on Mion-sgrùdaiche Cànanachais na Gàidhlig / the Gaelic Linguistic Analyser.
+He is interested in computational tools for under-resourced languages and collaborated with Prof Lamb on Mion-sgrùdaiche Cànanachais na Gàidhlig / the Gaelic Linguistic Analyser.

 MS Lucy Evans (University of edinburgh)